preciofishbone/OmniaFx/docs/tutorials/first-extension/create-timer-job/README.md

-# Create a Worker service with a timer job
+# Create a Timer Job
 So far in this tutorial, you have created a Web App service `HelloOmniaFx.Web` that serves UI resources and APIs.

-In this part of the tutorial, you will create a Worker service `HelloOmniaFx.Worker` that run a timer job.
+In this part of the tutorial, you will create a Worker service `HelloOmniaFx.Worker` that run a Timer Job.

 # Step 1.
 Create a worker service